-And if you refinanced your mortgage in 2017, there are some specific "dos" and "don'ts" you need to know prior to filing your income taxes, as well as a few pointers that can help you lower your tax bite.
+If you refinanced your mortgage in 2018, there are some specific "dos" and "don'ts" you need to know prior to filing your income taxes, as well as a few pointers that might help you lower your tax bite.

 The following information will help to reduce your federal income taxes and get you prepared for mortgage-related tax issues in 2018 and beyond.